-DirectAccess can be configured using the Remote Access Management console or with Remote Access PowerShell cmdlets.
-Using any other means to configure DirectAccess, such as modifying DirectAccess GPOs directly, or manually modifying the default policy settings on the server/client, is not supported and may result in an unusable configuration.
+DirectAccess can be configured by using the DirectAccess Setup Wizard, the Remote Access Management console, or the Remote Access Windows PowerShell cmdlets.
+Using any means other than the DirectAccess Setup Wizard to configure DirectAccess, such as modifying DirectAccess Group Policy Objects directly or manually modifying the default policy settings on the server or client, is not supported.
+These modifications may result in an unusable configuration.

-DirectAccess support for Windows 7 clients
+DirectAccess support for Windows 7 clients.

 Force tunneling.
 To ensure that KerbProxy authentication is not enabled when you use force tunneling, configure the following items while running the wizard:

 - Enable force tunneling